hyperledger/indy-plenum/scripts/process_logs/README.md

 of writing some custom config, calling `process_log custom_config.yml`, looking at output, adding more rules to custom config as needed and repeating this process until achieving desired results.
-Custom config can use some common rules defined in common `process_log.yml` (these configs have same format).
+Custom config can use some common rules defined in `process_log.yml` (these configs have same format).
 Also there are some example configs provided in `example_*.yml` files which could be used as a starting point.

 Configuration file consists of three main parts:
 - input log gathering rules